-Amira Crawford, LCSW-R, Psychotherapist and Practice Owner
+Amira Martin, LCSW-R, Psychotherapist and Practice Owner

 I am Black American.
 Some people have issue with that term and push African-American.
 But I grew up being Black until one day, I heard I was supposed to be called African-American.
 I also prefer Black because I feel it encompasses all of us people from the African diaspora better than the term African-American does.
 And I definitely feel kinship towards my Afro-Caribbean, whether Jamaican, Dominican, Haitian, Puerto Rican, Afro-Latinx, African and other Black kin throughout the world.